YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. parsed-literal::
    source ./ydbenv P r122

-* Create a new replication instance file with the -supplementary qualifier.
+* Create a new database and replication instance file with the -supplementary qualifier.

 .. parsed-literal::
    ./db_create